 The onus is on you to guarantee clients’ data security.
 If you fail to protect the confidentiality of the people associated with your business and, unfortunately, data is lost, your company can end up being sued for violation of user agreements.
 That can lead to hefty expenditure in legal fees, not forgetting the possibilities of your business getting closed.

 4. Brand reputation

 The value of your business is dependent on the integrity, availability, and confidentiality of the information stored in your databases.
 If customers and investors can trust you with their data, the reputation of your company remains intact.
 If they cannot, chances are that they will move on to one of your competitors.
 Imagine the damage that a data breach would do to a recruitment agency, which would lead to exposure of millions of personal and confidential data of people from around the world.

 3 Necessary Information Security Measures in the Workplace:

 1. Information security awareness

 Because your employees play an essential role in curbing or exacerbating workplace data threat, it is vital that you train them sufficiently on security awareness.
-Invest in the right security policies and ensure that every employee understands and follows them to the letter.
+Invest in the right security policies and ensure that every employee understands and follows them to the letter — including simple things like password security.
 Also, ensure that everyone follows strict computer ethics in the office.

 2. Buy VPN